Jarthianur/TestPlusPlus/README.md

 }
 ```

+## Contributing

+Contribution to this project is always welcome.
+To keep the framework clean, we have branches for different purposes.
+Generally the *master* branch is the release branch, which consists only of the framework sources and some necessary files, like the license etc. and is always coherent to the latest release.
+The *release-candidate* branch contains the newest framework code, waiting for to be released.
+The *testing* branch is not only the development branch, but also contains the actual tests for this framework and a CI setup.
+The *gh-pages* branch is used for the GitHub page and contains examples, documentation etc.

+### Workflow

+Whenever a change is made to the code, these change must be made against the *testing* branch.
+If and only if those changes pass through the CI run, a merge to *testing* and *release-candidate* is allowed.
+When merging to *master* or *release-candidate* it must be assured that only changes to the actual framework are applied, neither tests, nor CI files, nor docs should appear there.
+Altough this looks kinda complicated, the basic idea behind it is to sepparate contents.
+So *testing* is basically a copy of *release-candidate*, but contains tests and CI setup.
+Hence they should always correlate to each other.

+So here is the basic workflow.

++ Checkout a new branch based on current *testing*
++ Provide your changes
++ Create a PR from your branch to *testing*
++ Iff the status is green and the PR is approved, do merge and delete your branch
++ Create a PR from *testing* to *release-candidate*
++ Assure only changes to the actual framework code or README is applied to *release-candidate*
++ Iff this is assured and approved, do merge and keep *testing*
++ Tag and push from *release-candidate* a new version (rc) accordingly
++ Create a PR from *release-candidate* to *master*
++ Iff the rc is approved, do merge and keep *release-candidate*
++ Tag and push from *master* a new release version accordingly
++ Adjust the docs in *gh-pages* if necessary

 #### Footnote

-I've implemented this framework, intentionally, to test my own C++ projects, with an fundamental and extendable API.
+I (Jarthianur) have implemented this framework, intentionally, to test my own C++ projects, with an fundamental and extendable API.
 Nevertheless anybody, finding this framework useful, may use, or even extend and contribute to it.